Rahula-22/Library-Management-System/README.md

 ## File Structure

 - **main.cpp:** Contains the complete C++ source code.
 - **books.txt:** Stores book records.
 Each line is in the format:
   `ISBN|Title|Author|Publisher|Year|Status`
 - **users.txt:** Stores user records.
 Each line is in the format:
   `UserID|Name|Email|Role|Password|Fine|BorrowedRecords`
-  *BorrowedRecords* are in the format `ISBN:borrowTimestamp` (multiple records are separated by commas).
+  *BorrowedRecords* are in the format `ISBN:borrowtimestamp` (multiple records are separated by commas).
 - **Makefile:** Contains build instructions.
 - **README.md:** This file.

-## Build Instructions

-To compile the project, open a terminal in the project directory and run: